 If you are an undergraduate or taught postgraduate student please complete and return this CAS Request form

 If you are an undergraduate student and you will be undertaking a work placement year or a study abroad year please complete and return this CAS Request form.

 If you are a research student, please complete and return this CAS Request form.

 When you email the form, please save the form electronically with your surname (in capitals) first and your forename second.

 You must submit evidence of your finances with your CAS request form.
 This should be a scanned copy of a bank statement or a letter of official financial sponsorship.
 A CAS request cannot be authorised until you demonstrate that you have the documents to meet the UK Visas and Immigration financial requirements.

-Before submitting your financial evidence, you should check the official currency exchange rates on the Oanda website to ensure that your finances meet the Tier 4 requirements.
+Before submitting your financial evidence, you should check the official currency exchange rates on the Oanda website to ensure that your finances meet the financial requirements.

 CAS's are generally issued by the Operations teams within 5 working days of the request being approved.

 About your CAS

 Don't attempt to make a visa application without a CAS - you'll be refused and you'll need to pay for a new application.